GeoSap93/Study-Performance-Analysis-with-Python/README.md

 Lunch: ['standard' 'free/reduced']
 Test_preparation_score: ['none' 'completed']

+The folowing tables show the size of the group based on the string data:

+ gender  size
+0  female   518
+1    male   482

+In this research, took part 518 female students and 482 male students.

+race_ethnicity  size
+0        group A    89
+1        group B   190
+2        group C   319
+3        group D   262
+4        group E   140

+Between the race/ethinicity groups, the group C had most participants and the group A had the least.

+parental_level_of_education  size
+0          associate's degree   222
+1           bachelor's degree   118
+2                 high school   196
+3             master's degree    59
+4                some college   226
+5            some high school   179

+On the parental level of education, we had only 59 with a master degree and 118 with a bachelor.

+   lunch  size
+0  free/reduced   355
+1      standard   645

+In terms of the lunch size, most of the students had a standard lunch.

+test_preparation_course  size
+0               completed   358
+1                    none   642

+A persentage of 64.2% had no preparation for the tests and the rest 35.8% were prepared.

 During the analysis was carried our correlations between numeric columns (maths, reading and writing scores) only with the use of excel.